sugaryourcoffee/monitoring/docs/monitoring.md

 Note: To find the path to _passenger-status_ you can call `rvmsudo which passenger-status`

+Note: If it is not working with the user nagios you can check whether a different user is invoking the NRPE check commands.
+Every access to the machine is logged in `/var/log/auth.log`.
+With `$ sudo tail -f /var/log/auth.log` you can monitor who is accessing which application on your server.

 Note: If you mess up your sudoers file you can recover with `pkexec visudo`

 To get this file managed with Puppet copy it to